JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="ml-fantasy-serie-a"> Predicting player scores in fantasy football with machine learning </h3>

 The goal of the project is to recommend high ROI football players in the Fantasy Serie A game.
 Based on three data sources, two machine learning models predict player scores in the next week's game.
 The predicted scores are then divided by the players' prices in Fantasy Serie A to identify low-cost, high-performance players that are likely to perform well in the upcoming game.
 Rules of Fantasy Football can be found [here](https://fantaera.com/regolamento) and [here](https://www.premierleague.com/news/1252542).
-After the project I wrote an article explaining the techniques used, which can be found [here](https://medium.com/@jedrzejalchimowicz/tackle-time-series-forecasting-with-supervised-machine-learning-a-step-by-step-guide-in-python-a5510063f8c9).
+After the project, I wrote an article explaining the techniques used, which can be found [here](https://medium.com/@jedrzejalchimowicz/tackle-time-series-forecasting-with-supervised-machine-learning-a-step-by-step-guide-in-python-a5510063f8c9).

 **Date:** January 2022 <br/>
 **Link:** https://github.com/JenAlchimowicz/Predicting-player-scores-in-Fantasy-Serie-A-using-Machine-Learning